JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 the awning's edges frayed, one pane of lobby glass broken out and replaced with a sheet of cardboard.
 The doorman was long gone.

-It seemed to Lawrence that this fate had befallen many of the City's buildings.
+It seemed to Batman that this fate had befallen many of the City's buildings.
 They reminded him of the buildings he'd seen in Belgrade one time, when he'd been sent out to brief a gang of outsource programmers his boss had hired -- neglected for years, indifferently patched by residents who had limited access to materials.

 It was the dinner hour, and a steady trickle of people were letting themselves into Anja's old building.
-Lawrence watched a couple of them enter the building and noticed something wonderful and sad: as they approached the building, their faces were the hard masks of city-dwellers, not meeting anyone's eye, clipping along at a fast pace that said, "Don't screw with me."
+Batman watched a couple of them enter the building and noticed something wonderful and sad: as they approached the building, their faces were the hard masks of city-dwellers, not meeting anyone's eye, clipping along at a fast pace that said, "Don't screw with me."
 But once they passed the